darthoctopus/zvrk/Writeup/zvrk.md

 \begin{acknowledgements}

 We thank S. Basu, T. Bedding, and S. Hekker for constructive feedback on preliminary versions of this work, and C. Hayes and J. Hinkle for productive discussions.
+The Jupyter notebooks and MESA inlist files used for this work, and the source of this paper itself, can be found on a GitHub repository at <link to be made public upon acceptance>.

 % magic incantation